Curriculum

 EDUC 445Adult Supervision and Mentoring4

-EDUC 459Advanced Curriculum for Young Children4
+EDUC 459Integrated Curriculum for Young Children 14

 Total Semester Hours40